Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 > # Chapter 4 Network Layer

-- Forwarding refers to the <mark>router-local</mark> action of transferring a packet from an input link interface to the appropriate output link interface.
+- <mark>Forwarding</mark> refers to the <mark>router-local</mark> action of transferring a packet from an input link interface to the appropriate output link interface.
 Forwarding takes place at very short timescales (typically a few nanoseconds), and thus is typically implemented in <mark>hardware</mark>.
--  Routing refers to the <mark>network-wide</mark> process that determines the end-to-end paths that packets take from source to destination.
+-  <mark>Routing</mark> refers to the <mark>network-wide</mark> process that determines the end-to-end paths that packets take from source to destination.
 Routing takes place on much longer timescales (typically seconds), and as we will see is often implemented in <mark>software</mark>.
 -  A router forwards a packet by examining the value of one or more fields in the arriving packet’s header, and then using these header values to index into its <mark>forwarding table</mark>.
 The value stored in the forwarding table entry for those values indicates the outgoing link interface at that router to which that packet is to be forwarded.

 ![forwarding_tab](/images/computer_networking_topdown/forwarding_tab.png)